Some women will experience hip pain during pregnancy. Surely there isn’t another area of pain during pregnancy?

-What will help in the longer term / How to prevent lateral hip pain in pregnancy
+How to prevent lateral hip pain in pregnancy

 Strength exercises that are targeted at the muscles in your hips, pelvis and buttock are a great way to help prevent lateral hip pain and if you unfortunately have symptoms already, to manage your pain.